Zappatta/wremote/README.md

 After building the hardware, you will need to upload the sketch that is located in the arduino directory.
 This directory has it's own readme with instructions.

 ## Web interface
-This web interface is built using NodeJs and Express.
-I'm using Babel to transpile the code to ES2107 for both server and client side code.
-It also uses Vue on the client side.
-I've tried my best to make it simple to get up and running, and you have NPM scripts to take care of that for you.

-Personally, I'm hosting the web interface on a hosted VM on the internet.
-But I can't think why this shouldn't work on your local LAN as well if you want to.
-Just make sure to forward the right ports in your router if you want to access it from the outside.

-The GUI is built for mobile devices.
+I've also created web inteface for controlling the A/C. The GUI is built for mobile devices.
 But will work on desktop browsers as well.

+in V2 I've eliminated the server-side code, and have the client side web-app issue commands directly to the MQTT server.
+While this comes with added cost of having the manually enter the MQTT server in each device, it can now be run with absolutely not set-up work required, and does not require owning and configuring a server of you own.
+It can be hosted in github pages.
+So I believe the benefits outweighs the cost.

 ## how it works
-The board will use the MQTT protocol to communicate with the server. the Server is a web GUI to control the broad.
+This GUI and board both use the MQTT protocol to send and receive commands.
+You will need to use a hosted MQTT server, either by using a hosted solution or rolling your own.

 ## License - MIT